snouhaud/dsnap-sync/README.md

 `dsnap-sync` is designed to backup btrfs formated filesystems.
 It takes advantage of the specific snapshots functionality btrfs offers and combines it with managemnet functionality of snapper.

 `dsnap-sync` creates backups as btrfs-snapshots on a selectable target device.
 Plug in and mount any btrfs-formatted device to your system.
 Supported devices may be either local USB drives, but can be as well remote accessible RAID drives.
-If possible the backup process will sending incremental snapshots the target drive.
+If possible the backup process will send incremental snapshots to the target drive.
 If the snapshot will be stored on a remote host, it is secured with ssh.

 The tool is implemented as a posix shell script, to keep the footprint small (dash).